 The man behind this highly successful liquor business, John Bardenheier, was born in February 1844 in Oberlahnstein in Rhineland-Palatinate, Germany.
 He emigrated to the United States in 1865, at the age of 21, settled in St. Louis, a city with a large German population, and became a naturalized citizen in 1870.
 A physical description taken from a passport application described him as six feet tall, with dark hair and eyes.
 His complexion was described as “fresh and hearty,” as he appears above.

 Three years after arriving in the U.S., John married Elizabeth Schaub Stier, a native born Missourian and the daughter of Dionysius and Franziska Roederer Schaub.
 She was a widow both of whose previous children had died in infancy.
-John and Elizabeth would produce a family of six, including three sons who upon maturity joined their father in the liquor and wine trade.
+John and Elizabeth would produce a family of nine, including three sons who upon maturity joined their father in the liquor and wine trade.

 As he aged, Bardenheier trained his sons to take over his prosperous business.
 The eldest, Charles, was sent to Christian Brothers College and then to a St. Louis business college.
 After leaving school in 1881 and entering his father’s employ, Charles was sent for year to Europe, serving in a German wine house where he “learned the wine art in all its branches, including the art of preserving and keeping wines.”
 His younger brother, John Henry, shown left, followed the same educational route, then entered the business in 1889.
 He was sent to California, where among Italian Swiss Colony vintners he learn how good American wines were made and preserved.
 The youngest brother, Joseph Anthony, right, trod the same educational path of his brothers, entering the firm in 1894 as the assistant secretary.